krishnaturlapati/GasFillUp/README.md

 GasFillUp
 =========

-I really like my Toyota Corolla, been collecting all the gas receipts over 2 years with 95% accuracy.
-At the same time I am concerend about the CO2 emission and the impact to nature.
+I really like my Toyota Corolla, been collecting all the gas receipts for over 2 years with 95% accuracy.
+At the same time I am concerend about the CO2 emission and the impact on nature.
 I am trying to build an iOS app, to digitize the gas receipts as well as provide an infographic reporting to create awareness about my gas consumption.